 s123456 in the

-USERNAME line to match your HCP trial account number:
+USERNAME line to match your SAP Cloud Platform trial account number:

 Since your account info will be populated correctly, there is no need to show those two fields when the app starts (only the password field will be required).
 To hide the